Are You Swimming In Liability? Lessons Pool Owners Can Learn From Demi Moore’s Asset Protection Fail

 Since Demi’s assistant is an employee, that means that Demi is also liable for her employee’s actions.
 So her assistant’s failure to keep the pool safe during the party becomes a liability issue for Demi, which naturally, sucks for Demi.

-Let’s go over a few tips so that you don’t end up like Demi Moore, who is still in court regarding that unfortunate incident 2 years ago.
+Let’s go over a few tips so that you don’t end up like Demi Moore, who at the time of this writing, is still in court regarding that unfortunate incident 2 years ago.

-If your property and pool do not comply with these requirements and an accident occurs at your pool, you can be held “strictly” liable for the accident that occurs on your property. *Points at Demi Moore*
+If your property and pool do not comply with these requirements and an accident occurs at your pool, you can be held “strictly” liable for the accident that occurs on your property.
+Just like Demi Moore.

 Make sure you understand the laws in your city and state so that you are in compliance.
 Please don’t end up in a situation like Demi Moore!